Each prison in Northern Ireland has a Housing Rights adviser who can help you with housing issues.

 Giving up your home

 You can give up your home before you go to prison or while you’re there.
-You may want to think about if you can still afford to keep your home or if it’s safe for you to go back.
-Giving up your home is a good option if you are going to prison for a long time or if you cannot afford to keep up with payments.
+You may want to think about whether you can still afford to keep your home or if it’s safe for you to return.
+Giving up your home might be a good option if:

 Speak to our advisers before you give up your home.
 It can impact your housing options in the future.